jacques/docs.npmjs.com/content/getting-started/Experiments-markdown-html-not-for-final-publich.md

 <!--
-title: 02 - How to find & select packages
+title: Z-Delete - How to find & select packages
 featured: true
 -->